When you hear the word “supplements” you may think of multivitamins for women and men.

 You can bridge these nutritional gaps with multivitamins.

-It is easy to make dietary changes, like switching to plant foods, but they may still be lacking.
+It is easy to make dietary changes, like switching to plant-based foods, or taking vitamin B-12 in animal foods but they may still be lacking.

 How Can Multivitamins Help?